-Advertising signs should aim to complement the high visual quality of urban streetscapes and rural landscapes.
-The proliferation, poor design and location of signs can significantly detract from the visual amenity and character of an area, and impact on road safety.
+Advertising signs should aim to complement the high visual quality of the urban streetscapes and rural landscapes.
+The proliferation, of signs and poorly designed and locatedion of signs can significantly detract from the visual amenity and character of an area, as well as and impact on road safety.
 Sign clutter can also reduce the effectiveness and visibility of individual signs.